danidiaz/dep-t/README.md

   were treated uniformly; if all of them had access to (some view of) the environment record.

-To tackle these issues, let's begin by writing the controller in a more generic
+To tackle these issues, we begin by writing the controller in a more generic
 way:

+    mkControllerIO :: (HasLogger IO e, HasRepository IO e, MonadIO m, MonadReader e m) => Int -> m String

+So far only the signature has changed, but now the function can work in reader-like monads other than `ReaderT`.

+Let's go one step further, and abstract away the `IO`, so that function in the record can have effects in other monads:

-    mkController :: MonadDep [HasLogger, HasRepository] d e m => Int -> m String mkController x = do
+    mkController :: (HasLogger d e, HasRepository d e, LiftDep d m, MonadReader e m) => Int -> m String mkController x = do
       e <- ask
       liftD $ logger e "I'm going to insert in the db!" liftD $ repository e x
       return "view"

-The signature has changed, and we now use `liftD` instead of `liftIO`.
-But `mkController` does the same things as `mkControllerIO`, and can be used as a substitute for it:
+Now both the implementation and the signature have changed:

+- There's a new type variable @d@, the monad in which functions taken from the environment @e@ have their effects.
+- `MonadIO` has been replaced by `LiftDep` from `Control.Monad.Dep.Class`, a constraint that says we can lift `d` effects into `m` (though it could still make sense to require `MonadIO m` for effects not originating in the environment).
+- Uses of `liftIO` have been replaced by `liftD`.

+If all those constraints prove annoying to write, there's a convenient shorthand using the `MonadDep` type family:

+    mkController :: MonadDep [HasLogger, HasRepository] d e m => Int -> m String

+The new, more polymorphic `mkController` function can replace the original `mkControllerIO`:

     mkControllerIO' :: (HasLogger IO e, HasRepository IO e) => Int -> ReaderT e IO String mkControllerIO' = mkController

-Here we have intantiated `m` to `ReaderT e IO`, and `d` (the effect monad used by dependencies in the environment) to `IO`.
-So in this example `liftD` (the function that lifts `d` effects to `m`) is simply `liftIO`.

-However the `MonadDep` constraint of `mkController` has valid instances for other monads, as we shall see.

-Now let's turn our attention to the environment record.
-Let's parameterize its type by a monad:
+Now let's focus on the environment record.
+We'll parameterize its type by a
+monad:

     type Env :: (Type -> Type) -> Type
     data Env m = Env